 Here is all you need to know about the causes, treatment, symptoms, and prevention of scabies.

-Scabies infestations may be categorised into 3 types: Typical, Nodular, and Norwegian.
+The infestations may be categorised into 3 types: Typical, Nodular, and Norwegian.
 Of these, Norwegian or crusted scabies is a complication that may arise in persons having a compromised or weakened immune system.
 Norwegian scabies is distinct in appearance, as thick crusts of skin house a large amount (millions) of mites and eggs.

 Common areas for the scabies mite to live in include:

-The most common symptom of scabies is intense itching and rash.
+The most common symptom is intense itching and rash.
 The itching is often worse at night, due to increased mite activity.
 The rash may show up at various parts of the body and at common sites such as the area in between the fingers and around the male genital area.
 Intense scratching can cause the skin to break and the sores to develop a bacterial infection, as in the case of impetigo.

-You can’t get scabies from a pet, even though pets get scabies (mange), because the scabies mite in pets and humans is different.
-The one that affects pets cannot reproduce in human skin.
+You cannot get it from a pet, even though pets get scabies (mange), because the mite in pets and humans is different.

 The best way to prevent scabies is to avoid skin-to-skin contact with a person who has the infestation.
 Circumstances to avoid include:

 It is also recommended that you avoid infested objects.
-Note that the scabies mite can survive for only 2-4 days off the human body and dies when subjected to a temperature of 50°C for 10 minutes.
+Note that the mite can survive for only 2-4 days off the human body and dies when subjected to a temperature of 50°C for 10 minutes.
 So, washing and drying bedding, clothing, etc. and vacuuming objects are good ways of preventing scabies.

 However, if after 2-4 weeks post the last scabicide application, the itching continues or new burrows show up, you may need retreatment.